Battle of RC4 (Dông Khê – Cao Bằng) 1950 • Contemporary Era

 Historical context

 After several years of attrition, the Việt Minh, strengthened by the communist victory in China, launched a decisive offensive to control the Sino-Vietnamese border.
-The French high command ordered the withdrawal from Cao Bằng, but the operation turned into a trap.
-The battalions were encircled and crushed in hostile terrain.
+French headquarters ordered the evacuation of Cao Bằng, but the operation turned into a trap.
+Battalions were encircled and crushed in hostile terrain.
+As early as 1949, the Revers report recommended evacuating Cao Bằng and RC4 outposts, but General Alessandri opposed it and the plan was executed only belatedly, after the fall of Đông Khê in September 1950.

 Tactics

-The Việt Minh practiced systematic ambush, cut supply routes, stormed isolated strongpoints, and harassed marching columns.
-French relief attempts failed, and aviation could evacuate only a minority of the wounded.
+The Việt Minh practiced systematic ambush, cut supply routes, assaulted isolated strongpoints, and harassed marching columns.
+French relief attempts failed; air power could evacuate only a minority of the wounded.
+The Charton and Le Page columns converged in the Coc Xa basin, encircled by divisions 308, 36, and 246; the 1st BEP opened a breach on 7 October at the cost of near annihilation.

 Consequences